kalviumcommunity/s65_Navaneeth_LifeScrolls/README.md

 Thus, One-Shot Prompting ensures the AI understands the **style, tone, and structure** of the desired response with only one guiding example.

+### 📚 Multi-Shot Prompting

+In this task, we applied **Multi-Shot Prompting** within the LifeChapters project.
+Multi-Shot Prompting is a prompting technique where the AI is provided with **multiple examples** of the task before it is asked to generate a response for a new input.
+Unlike Zero-Shot (no examples) and One-Shot (one example), Multi-Shot uses two or more demonstrations to guide the model more effectively.

+This method helps the AI understand the **pattern, structure, and tone** of the expected output more reliably.
+It reduces ambiguity and ensures the generated results follow the same style as the provided examples.

+For LifeChapters, we created multiple memory samples and showed how each was converted into:
+- A concise **summary** of the memory
+- A detailed **story version** of the event
+- A meaningful **quote or caption** to express the emotion
+- A creative **title** that reflects the memory

+After providing two or more examples, the AI was then given a completely new memory entry from the user.
+The prior examples acted as a **reference set**, allowing the model to generate consistent outputs aligned with the LifeChapters style.

+This technique improved the **accuracy, fluency, and emotional tone** of the generated memory stories compared to Zero-Shot and One-Shot prompting.
+Multi-Shot Prompting is especially valuable when the project requires **structured outputs** and a consistent narrative flow across different user inputs.